wstaylor27/Precise-Weather-App/README.md

 ## Introduction

-This was my sixth homework assignment.
 In order to complete the acceptance criteria, we must accomplish the following:

 ```md
 GIVEN a weather dashboard with form inputs